geudde/attic-chest/pages/13.reference/01.porden/docs.md

 mook iv.
 THE SEA.

-" And much we grieve a warrior should disgrace
+And much we grieve a warrior should disgrace

-" Himself, his knighthood, and his noble race.
+Himself, his knighthood, and his noble race.

-" Knight of the Dolphin, here his name declare!
+Knight of the Dolphin, here his name declare!

-" Tho' high his rank, and as a brother dear,
+Tho' high his rank, and as a brother dear,

-" That name this instant from our heart we tear; j
+That name this instant from our heart we tear; j

-" And tho' to mirth we vow'd this festive hour, 740
+And tho' to mirth we vow'd this festive hour, 740

-" Nor wish'd that blood should stain our nuptial bower,
+Nor wish'd that blood should stain our nuptial bower,

-" He whom thy voice announces I command
+He whom thy voice announces I command

-" Here in the lists to meet thee hand to hand."
+Here in the lists to meet thee hand to hand."

-Incens'd, the monarch spoke; the knight unknown ft Alfred!" proclaim'd, and flung his gauntlet down.
+Incens'd, the monarch spoke; the knight unknown ft Alfred!proclaim'd, and flung his gauntlet down.
 Amazement chill'd the youth accus'd; the maid
 In changing hues surprize and fear betray 'd;
 In wondering silence sate the bride and king,
-While " Alfred!" echo'd from the astonish'd ring;
+While Alfred!echo'd from the astonish'd ring;
-At length Marino spoke: " The tale you bear 750
+At length Marino spoke: The tale you bear 750

-" Is strange, and most unwelcome to our ear;
+Is strange, and most unwelcome to our ear;
-" Still let me hope some mystery clouds your sight,
+Still let me hope some mystery clouds your sight,
-" And while you combat, heaven defend the right!"
+And while you combat, heaven defend the right!"

 The queen meanwhile the sad Miranda cheers,
 11 Alfred is true, then why these causeless fears?